-- (1) Section 6103.2.1.7.
-Section 6103.2.1.7 is amended in its entirety to read: - (a) Section 6103.2.1.7 Use for food preparation.
-Individual portable containers used, stored, or handled inside of buildings used for assembly or business for the purposes of cooking, display, or similar use shall be limited in size to one quart capacity and shall be of an approved type.
-The number of portable containers permitted will be at the discretion of the Fire Chief or said Fire Chief's authorized representative, but shall not exceed 15 total pounds per NFPA 58. - (2) Section 6104.2 is amended to read as follows: - (a) Section 6104.2 Maximum capacity within established limits.
-The storage of liquefied petroleum gas is prohibited in any business district and in all zoning districts except districts zoned for commercial, industrial, rural, or agricultural uses.
-The aggregate capacity of any one installation used for the storage of liquefied petroleum gas shall not exceed a water capacity of 2,000 gallons (7570 L). - (3) Section 6104.3.2 is amended by adding the following after the last sentence: - (a) Section 6104.3.2 Special Hazards.
+- 1) (1) Section 6103.2.1.7.
+Section 6103.2.1.7 is amended in its entirety to read: - a) (a) Section 6103.2.1.7 Use for food preparation.
+Individual portable L-P containers used, stored, or handled inside of buildings used for assemblya building classified as a Group A, Group B, or businessGroup M occupancy for the purposes of cooking, food display, or a similar use, shall be limited in size to one quart capacity and shall be of an approved type.
+The number of portable containers permitted will be at the discretion of the fire Chief or said Fire Chief's authorized representative, but shall not exceed 15 total pounds percode official.
+LP-gas appliances used for food preparation shall be listed for such use in accordance with the California Mechanical Code and NFPA 58. - 2) (2) Section 6104.2 is amended to read as follows: - a) (a) Section 6104.2 Maximum capacity within established limits.
+The storage of liquefied petroleum gas is prohibited in any central business district and in all zoning districts except districts zoned for commercial, industrial, rural, or agricultural uses.
+The aggregate capacity of any one installation used for the storage of liquefied petroleum gas shall not exceed a water capacity of 2,000 gallons (7570 L).

+- (3) Section 6104.3.2 is amended by adding the following after the last sentence: - (a) Section 6104.3.2 Special Hazards.
 LP-gas shall not be stored or used inside of any occupancy, tent or air-supported structure unless approved by the Fire Code Official or designee.